wonanut/Topo-visualization/README.md

 ## Introduction

 This is a beta version of `Graph` or `Topology` visualization tools which can help you draw networks quickly.
-I promise that it is very easy to use so that I decide not to provide the manual book to you : )
+In my point of view, this tool is very easy to use so I do not provide a manual book : )

 Here is a shortcut of the framework: